SLOPE for Sparse Linear Regression:Asymptotics and Optimal Regularization: Abstract

 \section{Abstract}

-In sparse linear regression, the SLOPE estimator generalizes LASSO by assigning magnitude-dependent regularizations to different coordinates of the estimate.
-In this paper, we present an asymptotically exact characterization of the performance of SLOPE in the high-dimensional regime where the number of unknown parameters grows in proportion to the number of observations.
-Our asymptotic characterization enables us to derive optimal regularization sequences to either minimize the MSE or to maximize the power in variable selection under any given level of Type-I error.
-In both cases, we show that the optimal design can be recast as certain infinite-dimensional convex optimization problems, which have efficient and accurate finite-dimensional approximations.
-Numerical simulations verify our asymptotic predictions.
-They also demonstrate the superiority of our optimal design over LASSO and a regularization sequence previously proposed in the literature.
+In sparse linear regression, the SLOPE estimator generalizes LASSO by penalizing different coordinates of the estimate according to their magnitudes.
+In this paper, we present a precise performance characterization of SLOPE in the asymptotic regime where the number of unknown parameters grows in proportion to the number of observations.
+Our asymptotic characterization enables us to derive the fundamental limits of SLOPE in both estimation and variable selection settings.
+We also provide a computational feasible way to optimally design the regularizing sequences such that the fundamental limits are reached.
+In both settings, we show that the optimal design problem can be formulated as certain infinite-dimensional convex optimization problems, which have efficient and accurate finite-dimensional approximations.
+Numerical simulations verify all our asymptotic predictions.
+They demonstrate the superiority of our optimal regularizing sequences over other designs used in the existing literature.